 Allied Health Sciences, B.S.

-Allied health professionals work in health care teams to provide a range of diagnostic, technical, therapeutic and direct patient care and support services that are critical to the other health professionals they work with and the patients they serve.
-The Allied Health Sciences (AHS) major is intended to meet the educational needs of an aspiring health professional.
+Allied health professionals work in health care teams to provide a range of diagnostic, technical, therapeutic, and direct patient care and support services that are critical to the other health professionals they work with and the patients they serve.
+The allied health sciences (AHS) major is designed to meet the educational needs of an aspiring health professional.